 - Outright gifts; simple, straightforward and easy.
-This type of gifting does require the preparation and filing of a gift tax return, however, if the gifted amount is over the available annual exclusion ($16,000 for 2022, $17,000 for 2023).
+This type of gifting does require the preparation and filing of a gift tax return, however, if the gifted amount is over the available annual exclusion ($17,000 for 2023).

 - A gift to a lifetime irrevocable trust for the benefit of children/grandchildren or other beneficiaries.
 This type of gifting enables the giver to utilize both the gift tax exemption and the Generation Skipping Transfer tax exemption.
 (Related: Is setting up a trust right for you?)